Marin Gillis, PhD, LPh

 Research Interests:

-• Assessment of ethics, humanities, arts, and design in health professions education
+• Assessment of ethics, professionalism, humanities, arts and design in health professions education.

 Service to Profession: